absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 ### The config repository

 The configuration repository is one of the most useful ones.
-It allows to use configuration to drive our entire application through `yaml` files.
+It allows using configuration to drive our entire application through `yaml` files.
 It offers some methods, such as `get`, `set`, `has`, `merge`, etc.
 The files in the `config` folder act like namespaces: the `app.name` key can be found in the `app.yaml` file, under the `name` YAML key.
 The configuration repository accepts `.yaml`, `.yml`, `.js` and `.json` files to retrieve default configuration (however, your JavaScript ile must be written in CommonJS syntax, with `module.exports`).